 We love books.
 Books are the easiest entry point to celebrating and introducing stories and experiences of cultural significance in an engaging and meaningful way.
 Take the time to read books that either feature Black characters, highlight a moment in Black History, or are written by Black authors.

 During Black History Month your local library and school library will often have a display or recommended book list.
+Read more about why this matters and how you can create a Black history club for young kids by kindergarten teacher, Dawnavyn James.

 Here are just a few great books for each age group to get you started: